finnito/Science/content/12phy/as91523/2-doppler-effect.md

 1. What is the frequency of orange light, given than the speed of light is $c=3 \times 10^{8}ms^{-1}$?
 2. Using your value for frequency, what is the period of the orange light?
-3. Draw a rough wave for this orange light, labelling the wavelength and an arrow indicating the velocity.
+3. Sketch a wave for this orange light, labelling the wavelength and an arrow indicating the velocity.

 ---